Gray Matter LogoGray Matter Workshop

 Integrating Vision into Robot Code

-Connecting vision systems to robot code involves reading NetworkTables data, integrating AprilTag measurements into odometry, and using vision feedback for control.
-This section demonstrates practical vision integration patterns.
+Vision integration means reading NetworkTables data, feeding AprilTag measurements into odometry, and using vision feedback for control.

 Vision Implementation Strategy